Signs that autistic children are ready for toilet training

 The steps to toilet training are much the same for all children.
 But autistic children might need extra support and strategies adjusted to suit their needs.

-Our article on toilet training can help you get started.
-Then you can use the following three strategies to help your autistic child go from nappies to the potty or toilet:
+Our article on toilet training can get you started.
+Then you can use the following strategies to help your autistic child go from nappies to the potty or toilet:

 - encouragement and rewards

-It’s a good idea to try a combination of these approaches to see what works best for your child.
+It’s a good idea to try a combination of these strategies to see what works best for your child.

 Regardless of which strategy or combination of strategies you use, it’s also a good idea to break down the process of going to the toilet into smaller parts.
 You can teach these parts to your child step by step – for example, pull pants down, sit on the toilet, wipe bottom and so on.

-Praising and rewarding your child as they learn each step involved in using the toilet can encourage your child to keep trying.
+If you praise and reward your child as they learn each step of using the toilet, it can encourage them to keep trying.
 You could try:

 - descriptive praise – for example, ‘Charlie, well done for sitting on the toilet’